alleyinteractive/huron/README.md

 # KSS tools
  * Set `proto-skip` as an empty attribute on any element in your KSS markup to remove it from your generated partials
  * Set `proto-ignore` as an empty attribute on a wrapper element (or any element for that matter, but a wrapper element is more obvious) to prevent a partial from being generated for that KSS section.
 Example usage: you don't have JS running in your styleguide, but you do in your prototype.
 Therefore, you need to mimic JS-inserted markup in your styleguide, but can use regular markup for your prototype.
+ * When the tool replaces an `<sg-insert>`, it assumes the partial being referenced is also generated and output in `partials/generated` or your custom output path.
+If this is not the case or you would like to override the default, wrap the `<sg-insert>` in a `<div>` with a `path` attribute set to the path where the partial actually resides, relative to `partials/generated` or your custom output directory.
+Example if you're using the default output directory: `<div path="../user"><sg-insert>6.1</sg-insert></div>` will search for the partial from section `6.1` in `partials/user` instead of `partials/generated`.
+If it is a partial you created, make sure it's named the same thing as it would be if it were generated.
+This means if the section header is "Article Header Area" you'd name it `article-header-area.html`.

 # Adding custom JS
  * Because this tool uses html imports, the markup for which is inserted asyncronously, you'll probably want to load custom JS after everything has been output.
 To do this, create a `<script>` tag anywhere before `insert-nodes.js` is loaded and create a `window.protoScripts` variable.
 This variable should contain an array of relative paths to the scripts you'd like to include after all markup has loaded.